space-concordia-robotics/robotics-prototype/robot/rover/README.md

 #### RosCommunication
 This example demonstrates how the Teensy can communicate with ROS over the serial port.
 It hasn't been tested yet but you should be able to choose either USB serial or hardware serial.
 Please note that you will need to modify one of the rosserial header files to make it work.
 Instructions are in `robotics-prototype/README.md`.

-## RoverDriverUnit (RDU)
+## MobilePlatform
 ### Code Structure

-The RDU code structure is to be decided but will probably follow a similar structure to the ADU.
+The Mobile Platform code follows a similar structure to the Arm code.
+It still uses RobotMotor and DcMotor, however it implements its own class for handling commands.
+It is capable of being controlled via USB, UART or bluetooth.

 ### Hardware and Wiring

-The current iteration of the rover has 6 DC motors, all controlled by Cytron drivers.
+The current iteration of the mobile platform has 6 DC motors, all controlled by Cytron drivers.
+It also has two position servos and two continuous servos for aiming the front and rear cameras.
+Finally, it has a GPS module, an IMU, and a connector for a bluetooth module.

+#### Wiring While Connected to Rover

+On the rover, there is a dedicated PCB that the Teensy, GPS module and IMU plug into, and optionally a bluetooth module as well.
+There are 5 cables which connect the mobile platform to the electronics bay and therefore to the mobile platform PCB: one for power to the 6 DC motors, two for the DC motor encoders, and two for the four servos.
+There is also a connector on the electronics bay for an extension to the GPS antenna which is fixed to the top of the electronics bay.

+## Science

+## PDS

 ## Demos
 This folder contains short demo sketches to test simple Arduino/Teensy features.